-Receive: Up to date emails concerning EAs, CPAs, Notaries, and the new IRS Registered Tax Preparer Program.
+Receive: Up to date emails concerning EAs, CPAs, Notaries, and the new IRS Qualified Tax Preparer Program.

 Take Advantage: Of our special offers exclusively for our members.